Introduction

 GeneratedColumnCheck | ADD COLUMN with GENERATED STORED |

-ReindexCheck | REINDEX without CONCURRENTLY |
+ReindexCheck | REINDEX without CONCURRENTLY; CONCURRENTLY inside a transaction |

 RenameColumnCheck | RENAME COLUMN |